Axistorm1/coconut/readme.md

 # Known bugs
 -v: Not all lines get correctly displayed
+This repository has a false positive coding style error (F9)

 # Contribute
 You can open issues and make pull requests, a collaborator will review them as fast as possible